 Alongside creative writing, what has eased my troubled spirit during the pandemic is Pinterest.
 Yes, Pinterest, specifically images of mid-century modern and urban boho interiors.
 In June I’m moving from my apartment into a killer three bedroom Edwardian home, which I am over the moon about.
 Searching for décor and renovation ideas is the happy constant in my days, which tend to bleed into one another rather seamlessly.

 Initially, I saved the images in my Pinterest account.
 But, then I began posting some of them on Facebook and Instagram.
+Don’t forget to get FREE Instagram Followers or buy Facebook Page Followers on reputable websites.
 Check out this dramatic little bathroom with shiny teal tiles and a huge quartz tub.
 Look at this sunny, plant-filled living space with Danish couches and a Mexican throw.
 Isn’t this room sweet, with its earth tone circles painted above an artfully messy bed with a grey cat that matches the art deco wardrobe?

 Friends and followers alike commented about how calm the images made them feel.
 The collective interest in these designs got me thinking about the relationship between space and wellness.
 None of the pictures feature people, just empty spaces.
 Actually, they’re not empty, they’re masterfully orchestrated and part of what draws people in is their composition.
 Good design is fundamentally about balance, whether it’s through symmetry, asymmetry, or radial distribution.